fredemmott/HTCC/docs/settings.md

 String (SZ) containing a distance (in meters) to project virtual hands when using a PointCtrl.
 For example, "0.6" for 60cm.

+## OneHandOnly

+DWORD 0 (disabled) or 1 (enabled): only render one controller at a time.

+Some games (including DCS) assume that you pick up one controller at a time to point at one specific thing; with real controllers like DCS is designed for, this works well and is reasonable.
+For hands, its' common to have both visible, but DCS will always use the left controller for pointing if two controllers are active, even if only one is visible.

+With this option enabled (default), it will prefer:
+1. whichever is performing any gestures, if any
+2. whichever is currently closer to the center of the field of view

 ## PointCtrlCenterX, PointCtrlCenterY, PointCtrlRadiansPerUnitX, PointCtrlRadiansPerUnitY

 CenterX and Y are DWORD 0..65535